To,

 with Section 141(4) of the Act and that the appointment meets the requirements of the Act.

-They have further confirmed their independent status and an arm's length relationship with
+They have further confirmed their independent status and an arm's length relationship

 The remuneration payable to the Cost Auditors is required to be placed